Medvedev modernisation programme: Medical technology and pharmaceuticals

 Despite a number of achievements, Russia was significantly behind the world leaders in medical technology and pharmaceutical production.
 The country produced only 20% of the drugs used domestically, while 80% is imported.

 The specific major state projects in the area of medical technology and pharmaceuticals were not defined or announced.
 The government aimed to achieve the primarily domestical production of the most needed types of medical equipment and pharmaceuticals, as well as support the development and commercialization of new innovative products, especially those related to biotechnology, cell and nuclear medicine, and nanotechnology.

-Criticism

-According to the French Institute of International Relations, the programme has failed.